*This post may contain affiliate links, please see my disclosure

 Step 1: Build An Emergency Fund.
 If you don’t have one already, do this BEFORE paying off your cards.
 I HIGHLY recommend building a small Emergency Fund to guard against all the “unexpected expenses” that can throw your plan off track and tempt you to go back into credit card debt.

-- This can range from $1,000 – $2,000 in a savings account that you CANNOT TOUCH unless you have no other choice.
+- I recommend a FULL MONTH OF EXPENSES in a savings account that you CANNOT TOUCH unless you have no other choice.
 This is for TRUE EMERGENCIES ONLY, not for expenses that you can plan ahead for (see below for details)

 Step 2: Plan for infrequent expenses with Savings Buckets.
 Christmas, birthdays, events, vacations, car repairs, annual insurance premiums, etc. are EXPECTED EXPENSES.
 None of these should come as a surprise, and therefore should be planned for in your monthly budget.